Diving in Lake Achensee

 This diving spot is located near the campsite Schwarzenau and very popular among beginners.
 After a shallow access, you dive to a depth of 5 metres.
 Keep to the left until you come to the curious objects that have sunken here, for example, a wooden toilet.

-This dive site requires advanced diving skills and is located before the ascent to Hechenberg.
+This dive site equires advanced diving skills and is located before the ascent to Hechenberg.
 Here too, at a depth of ca. 18 metres, still waters run deep and offer an unparalleled underwater sightseeing experience.
-Discover an imposing statue of the Madonna and an old Opel "Blitz" which the German Army left behind because of gearbox damage when they retreated from the Allies.
+Discover imposing steep faces, a statue of the Madonna and an old Opel "Blitz" which sunk under mysterious circumstances.